Maurice Rapf: Hollywood career

-In 1944 Rapf was recruited by Walt Disney to work on the screenplay for Song of the South (1946), from a treatment by screenwriting newcomer Dalton Reymond.
-According to journalist Neal Gabler, one of the reasons Disney hired Rapf was to temper what Disney feared would be Reymond's white Southern slant:Rapf was a minority, a Jew, and an outspoken left-winger, and he himself feared that the film would inevitably be Uncle Tomish.
+In 1944 Rapf was recruited by Walt Disney to work on the screenplay for Song of the South (1946), from a treatment by newcomer Dalton Reymond.
+According to journalist Neal Gabler, one reason that Disney hired Rapf was to temper what Disney feared would be Reymond's white Southern slant:Rapf was a minority, a Jew, and an outspoken left-winger, and he himself feared that the film would inevitably be Uncle Tomish.
 "That's exactly why I want you to work on it," Walt told him, "because I know that you don't think I should make the movie.
 You're against Uncle Tomism, and you're a radical."Rapf initially hesitated to work on an animated film, but when he found out that most of the film would be live-action and was told that he could make extensive changes, he accepted the offer.
-Rapf worked on the project for about seven weeks, but when he got into a personal dispute with Reymond, he was taken off it, and assigned to work on the script for Cinderella (1950).
+He stayed with the project for seven weeks until he was removed due to a dispute with Reymond.
+Rapf did not approve of the finished film.
+He said that "when the film was later attacked by the NAACP, I thought the attack was justified—I didn't like the film either."

-His version of Cinderella was written to be a less passive character than Snow White, and more rebellious against her stepfamily.
+Rapf was then assigned to draft a script for Cinderella (1950).
+In his interpretation, Cinderella was a less passive character than Snow White, and more openly rebellious against her stepfamily.
 Rapf explained, "My thinking was you can't have somebody who comes in and changes everything for you.
 You can't be delivered it on a platter.
 You've got to earn it.
 So in my version, the Fairy Godmother said, 'It's okay till midnight but from then on it's up to you.'
 I made her earn it, and what she had to do to achieve it was to rebel against her stepmother and stepsisters, to stop being a slave in her own home.
 So I had a scene where they're ordering her around and she throws the stuff back at them.
 She revolts, so they lock her up in the attic.
 I don't think anyone took (my idea) very seriously."

-In July 1946, Rapf was one of several people listed in a column by The Hollywood Reporter publisher William Wilkerson, identifying them as Communists and sympathizers.
-"Billy's List" formed the basis for what became the Hollywood Blacklist, and while Rapf was excused from testifying to the House Unamerican Activities Committee due to illness, being summoned effectively ended his career in the industry.
-His work on Cinderella, which he tried to imbue with a sense of the class struggle, was not credited.
-He did some further writing for film and television using "fronts" and pseudonyms, including Father Brown (aka, The Detective, 1954) starring Alec Guinness.
+In 1946, Rapf dropped out of the CPUSA, stating that he saw the wisdom of advice he had once received from David Selznick: "I had to either be a movie writer or a Communist—I couldn't do both."
+That same year, Rapf co-wrote with Ring Lardner Jr. Brotherhood of Man, an animated short film promoting racial tolerance.
+It was sponsored by the United Auto Workers to improve race relations among Detroit factory workers.
+The 11-minute short was Rapf's first involvement with a sponsored film, a genre that would later sustain him when he could not obtain feature film work.